Pyloric stenosis is a condition where the passage (pylorus) between the stomach and small bowel (duodenum) becomes narrower.

 What happens afterwards?

 The child will come back to the ward to recover.
 He or she will have been given pain relief during and after the operation.
 For the first few hours, the child will continue to have fluids through the drip so that the stomach and bowel can start to heal.
 After six hours or so, we will start to feed the child, starting with small amounts, and increasing the amount as he or she tolerates it.
 Your child may still have some vomiting but this will improve as the digestive system recovers from the operation.
 Your child will be able to go home once he or she is feeding well.

 When you get home

-Your child’s abdomen may feel sore for a while after the operation, but wearing loose clothes can help.
-Your child will need to have regular pain relief such as paracetamol for at least three days so please make sure that you have some at home.
+The child’s abdomen may feel sore for a while after the operation, but wearing loose clothes can help.
+The child will need to have regular pain relief such as paracetamol for at least three days so please make sure that you have some at home.

-You will usually need to come back to hospital for an outpatient appointment after the operation.
-We will send you the appointment date in the post.
+Patients will usually need to come back to hospital for an outpatient appointment after the operation.
+We will send the appointment date in the post.

-You should call your family doctor (GP) or the ward if:
+Parents should call their family doctor (GP) or the ward if:

 the operation site is red or inflamed, and feels hotter than the surrounding skin